davidmcnamee/python-macros/README.md

 Python is a dynamic language, so you can technically do anything... if you don't care about type hinting.
 But if you're a sane person, then you *must* care about type hinting, and therefore you might care about macros 😛

+I like to think of Python as:
+* runtime code can talk to runtime code (normal)
+* type checking code can talk to type checking code (normal)
+* type checking code can talk to type runtime code (e.g. dataclasses)
+* ...but runtime code can't talk to type hinting code

+^ macros fill the gap on that last missing step

 ### Example Use Cases

 * If you have a decorator that's impossible to fit with type hints (python generics are nowhere near as powerful as typescript generics, for example); make it a macro instead!